maxime-tournier/maxime-tournier.github.com/notes/cholesky.md

 # Acyclic Graphs

-We see that when the DAG is a *tree*, there is never any common child between two vertices.
-Therefore, no fill-in can ever happen, and the factor algorithm reduces to the following:
+When the DAG forms a *tree*, which is the case for acyclic graphs, there is never any common child between two vertices.
+Therefore, no fill-in can ever happen, and the factor algorithm reduces to the
+following:

 ## Linear-Time Factorization